 Keep in mind that you will need to set a deadline for the application, the most common time being spring.
 Make sure to give yourself enough time to review each application to make a well-rounded decision.
 We recommend establishing a specific rubric for determining the winner so that the decision process remains consistent and unbiased.

 You can contact a community foundation to help you create a scholarship, but this may limit your say on its specific criteria.
 To find one in your area, use this community foundation locator.
 Also, you can work with a school or university to develop a scholarship.
 Most have a minimum fund amount requirement.

-You do have the option of applying to be recognized as a charity under 503(c)(3), so that donors can receive tax benefits.
+You do have the option of applying to be recognized as a charity under 503(c)(3) so that donors can receive tax benefits.
 Throughout this process, it is important to refer to the Internal Revenue Service (IRS) to make sure your scholarship criteria complies with the state and federal guidelines.
 Note that scholarships, referred to as grants by the IRS, must be awarded on a nondiscriminatory basis.

 Crowdfunding is a valuable tool for raising funds.
-A crowdfunding campaign allows for friends, families, and neighbors to come together and provide support during a time of need.
+A crowdfunding fundraiser allows for friends, families, and neighbors to come together and provide support during a time of need.
 By taking fundraising online, crowdfunding can easily connect potential donors with deserving causes to fuse new avenues of support.
 You can take advantage of your local and online networks in tandem to boost your fundraising efforts.
-And community members can donate and share your campaign on their social media.
+And community members can donate and share your fundraiser on their social media.
 If your loved one has touched the lives of your community, then people will jump at the opportunity to help honor their life through a scholarship.